rsmaxwell/mqtt-rpc-go/README.md

 # Overview

 The *diaries* application is a shared web app which automates the transcribing and viewing of images of historic documents.
-People can view an image of a page and transcribe it into *html* so the document clearly viewed.
+Users can view an image of a page and transcribe it into *html* so the document clearly viewed.
 Someone viewing a page will see the text change dynamically as someone else edits the same page.
-This kind of webapp need both a request/resoonse and a publish/subscribe messaging model, which is provided my MQTT v5.
+This kind of webapp needs both a request/resoonse and a publish/subscribe messaging model, which is provided my MQTT v5.

 *MQTT* requires a broker process to be running to which apps connect.
 Although all the apps connecting to the *MQTT* broker are its clients, one of these apps is server for the webapp, managing a database of document images and html fragments, with which the webapp clients interact via the *MQTT* boker topic tree.